hyperledger/fabric/docs/source/peer_ledger_snapshot.md

 If you want to try out the ledger snapshotting process, you'll first need a network with a running channel.
 If you don't have a network, deploy the [test network](./test_network.html).
 This will create a network with two orgs, which both have a single peer, and an application channel.

 Next, follow the [Adding an Org to a Channel](./channel_update_tutorial.html) to add a new org to your network and application channel.
 When you reach the section where you are asked to [Join Org3 to the Channel](./channel_update_tutorial.html#join-org3-to-the-channel), select the peer you want to use to take the snapshot and follow the instructions above to take the snapshot.
-Then locate the snapshot on the your peer and copy it somewhere else on your filesystem.
+Then locate the snapshot on the peer and copy it somewhere else on your filesystem.
 Taking the snapshot at this step ensures that the new peer joins the channel using a snapshot taken after a point when its organization has already been joined to the channel.

-After you have taken the snapshot and copied it, instead of issuing the `peer channel join -b mychannel.block` command, substitute `peer channel joinbysnapshot --snapshotPath <path to snapshot>` using the path to the snapshot on your filesystem.
+After you have taken the snapshot and copied it, instead of issuing the `peer channel join -b mychannel.block` command, substitute `peer channel joinbysnapshot --snapshotpath <path to snapshot>` using the path to the snapshot on your filesystem.

 ## Troubleshooting